alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/adapting-a-model-to-make-binding-simpler.md

 The TestTemplate is used to create and setup mock for services, my services classes are static wrapper that permits me to override the real instance of service used, so I can use a different mock for each call of the service.
 Then the test simply setup some expectation and exercise the AnalysisDefinitionBrowser with direct manipulation of the ICollectionView object, thus simulating the user that changes currently selected item in the interface.

 This test access the cvCustomers internal ICollectionView object because the Test assembly is InternalVisibleTo the test that contains the sut.
-The XAML code is something like this (Iâ€™ve bound a controller as the root source of the page, the controller initialize an instance of AnalysisDefinitoinBrowser and expose it with a dependency property called AnalysisDefinition)
+The XAML code is something like this (I've bound a controller as the root source of the page, the controller initialize an instance of AnalysisDefinitoinBrowser and expose it with a dependency property called AnalysisDefinition)

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <ComboBox DockPanel.Dock="Top"